OHDSI/TheBookOfOhdsi/Cohorts.md

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">**OHDSI Cohort:** set of persons who satisfy one or more inclusion criteria for a duration of time
 **OHDSI Cohort Definition:** the description of inclusion criteria used for identifying a particular cohort</div>\EndKnitrBlock{rmdimportant}
+\index{cohort} \index{cohort definition}
 In many peer-reviewed scientific manuscripts, a cohort is suggested to be analogous to a codeset of specific clinical codes (e.g. ICD-9/ICD-10, NDC, HCPCS, etc).
 While codesets are an important piece in assembling a cohort, a cohort definition is not simply a codeset.
 A cohort definition requires logic for how to use the codeset for the criteria.
 A well documented cohort specifies how a patient enters a cohort, a patient exits a cohort and any additional inclusion criteria that impacts how to observe a patient’s time-at-risk.
+\index{codeset}
 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">The term *cohort* is often interchanged with the term phenotype.
 The term *phenotype* is applied to patient characteristics inferred from electronic health record (EHR) data [@Hripcsak7329].
 The goal is to draw conclusions about a target concept based on raw EHR data, claims data, or other clinically relevant data.
 Thus, a *cohort* is a set of persons who satisfy one or more inclusion criteria (a phenotype) for a duration of time.
 A cohort in itself is not a phenotype but a phenotype can be used to create a cohort.</div>\EndKnitrBlock{rmdimportant}
+\index{phenotype}
 There are two main approaches to constructing a cohort: **1) rules-based design** or **2) probabilistic design**.
 A rules-based cohort design relies heavily on the domain expertise of the individual designing the cohort to use their knowledge of the therapeutic area of interest to build rules for cohort inclusion criteria.
 Conversely, a probabilistic design mines already available data to identify and qualify potential cohort membership through machine-suggested patterns.
 The next sections will discuss these approaches in further detail.

 ### Rules-based cohort design

-A rules-based OHDSI cohort definition begins with clinical expertise explicitly stating one or more inclusion criteria (e.g. “people with angioedema”) in a specific duration of time (e.g. “who developed this condition within the last 6 months”).
+A rules-based OHDSI cohort definition begins with clinical expertise explicitly stating one or more inclusion criteria (e.g. “people with angioedema”) in a specific duration of time (e.g. “who developed this condition within the last 6 months”). \index{cohort!rule-based design}

 When creating a cohort definition, you need to ask yourself the following questions: